 The information about parts per million contained on this page is also available for download in PDF format here (rev 2.7):

-What does the PPM measurement tell me about my hydrogen water?
+What does the measurement tell me about my hydrogen water?

-When using H2Blue to measure a sample of hydrogen water, each drop represents 0.1PPM of dissolved H2 gas.
-By adding together the total number of drops required to reach the titration endpoint (the point at which the next drop does not turn clear, but remains blue), the dissolved H2 level in PPM can be measured (see Technical page).
-Because the results of each measurement done with H2Blue are expressed in PPM (or mg/L), it is important to understand what the PPM units mean.
-Instead of how many PPM's we have, what we really want to know is, "how much hydrogen will I ingest if I drink the entire contents of the container from which the test sample was taken"?
-How the results are interpreted depends upon how the hydrogen water was originally produced.
+When using H2Blue to measure a sample of hydrogen water, each drop represents 0.1mg/L of dissolved H2 gas.
+By adding together the total number of drops required to reach the titration endpoint (the point at which the next drop does not turn clear, but remains blue), the dissolved H2 level in the sample can be calculated (see Technical page).
+Because the results of each measurement done with H2Blue are expressed in mg/L, it is important to understand how the measurement tells us how much H2 is in our water.
+What we really want to know is "how much hydrogen will I ingest if I drink the entire contents of the container from which the test sample was taken"?
+How the results are interpreted depends, in part, upon how the hydrogen water was originally produced.